Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Am I overrating them?
 Did I get it completely wrong?
 What does this mean for React's long-running dominance, should they continue to refuse adding Signals?
+Let me know in the comments.

+_Stay tuned for a follow-up article, where we will build our own homemade Signals!_